Is avocado good for you?: 8 impressive health benefits

 Fiber and avocado

 Fiber is a complex carbohydrate.
-Dietary fiber you eat has 2 forms: soluble and insoluble.
+The dietary fiber you eat has 2 forms: soluble and insoluble.
 Soluble fiber attracts water to slow digestion to make you feel full faster and longer.
 It’s great for your weight control.

 Insoluble fiber helps to speed the passage of foods through the stomach and intestines.
 It helps digestion and prevents constipation.

 Fiber occupies most of the carbohydrate content (79%) of avocado.
-Intake of foods rich in fiber may reduce blood cholesterol level and the risk of heart disease, obesity, and type 2 diabetes.
+Intake of foods rich in fiber may reduce blood cholesterol levels and the risk of heart disease, obesity, and type 2 diabetes.

 Sugar and avocado

 Avocado has the lowest amount of sugar in fruits – enough to be officially classed as “sugar-free”.
 The Dietary Guidelines for Americans and the American Heart Association recommend limiting the amount of saturated fat, trans fat, added sugars, and sodium consumed.
 Avocado is a great substitute for those.

 Protein in avocado

 The body needs protein to build and repair tissues.
 Avocado provides protein, vitamins, and minerals that help your workout.
 Therefore, you should try avocado with eggs for workout snacks.
 Add it to a smoothie.
 It’s a great source to recover and build muscles.

 Is avocado good for you?
 Yes, it definitely gives you great health benefits you!